Good Questions Deserve Good Answers

 Jeremy R. Smith

-Since 2010, Jeremy R. Smith has been serving Faith Ascent Ministries full-time as the Executive Director.
+Since 2010, Jeremy R. Smith has been serving Faith Ascent Ministries full-time as the Director of Ministry and Development.
 Faith Ascent is a para-church ministry on a mission to reduce the number of Christians abandoning their beliefs in college and disengaging from the church.
 Jeremy studied select topics related to Christian Apologetics, Philosophy, & Evangelism at Biola University in La Mirada, CA and Covenant Theological Seminary in St. Louis, MO.
 Jeremy is a member of The Christian Apologetics Alliance, The Missouri Apologetics Network, St. Louis’ Reasonable Faith Chapter, and St. Louis’ Midrash (Commentary on Culture).
 Jeremy also serves part-time as a Corporate Chaplain at Cordell & Cordell (A Domestic Litigation Firm).
 Jeremy’s life miraculously changed when Jesus rescued him in 1996.
 Since then, personally and professionally, he’s been passionate about helping Christians and non-Christians to think through and seriously consider what they believe, why they believe it, and why it matters.
 Jeremy is a self described “debtor to unearned grace, advocate for the local Church, and backyard missionary.”
 Jeremy is happily married to Katie and is a grateful father to Elijah 8 and Lucy 7.

 James Umber has over 10 years of experience in leading comprehensive apologetics teaching in the valley through his “Examined Faith” training course.
 He has also taught missionaries, youth, and adults and been a guest on the Backpack Radio Show.
 With a depth of knowledge and a passion for apologetics, James does not just pass on information, but helps his audience examine the tough questions of life for themselves.
 As a follower of Christ, formally trained in architecture, James provides a unique perspective in his presentations.
 You can learn more about his ministry and “Think Again” apparel at www.examined-life.org.
 He attends Chandler Christian Church.
 James, his wife Amanda, and their daughter Rachel, live in Phoenix, AZ.